radekkrejcirik01/charge-points-distribution/README.md

 # Current distribution REST API

-This application distributes maximum current of charge group between charge points based on charging status of each charge point's connectors.
-If charge point has none connectors with `Charging` status, 0 current is allocated to the charge point.
+This application distributes maximum current of charge group between charge points based on priority of the charge point.
+The priority is calculated between available charge points that have none connectors with `Charging` status, otherwise 0 current is allocated to the charge point.

 ## Run requirements
 - Docker